CSBP-CPSE/OpenTabulate/docs/content/CONTRIB.md

 (\*) User-defined content under `force` applies *after* pre-processing and *before* OpenTabulate's regular processing.

-### Filtering - filter tag
+### Filtering with regular expressions - filter tag

 Source files now support a `filter` tag, which is defined in the first set of curly brace `{...}`.

 Each key in `filter` is a desired data attribute to filter by.
-The value of each key is a list of strings, defining acceptable values for the attribute.
+The value of each key is a list of strings defining [Python regular expressions](https://docs.python.org/3/library/re.html), which specify acceptable values for the attribute.
 For example, let us say that we have an attribute named `SCHOOL_TYPE` in a given dataset.
 Moreover, we are interested in only religious or private schools, indicated by the `SCHOOL_TYPE` entries `RELIGIOUS` and `PRIVATE`.
 To process only those entities satisfying the filter rules, we can define our filter as

 ```
 "filter" : {